St. Louis: Sports

-St. Louis is home to the St. Louis Cardinals of Major League Baseball and the St. Louis Blues of the National Hockey League.
-In 2019, it became the ninth North American city to have won titles in all four major leagues (MLB, NBA, NFL, and NHL) when the Blues won the Stanley Cup championship.
-It also has notable and collegiate-level soccer teams and is one of three American cities to have hosted an Olympic Games.
+St. Louis hosts the St. Louis Cardinals of Major League Baseball and the St. Louis Blues of the National Hockey League.
+In 2019, it became the eighth North American city to have won titles in all four major leagues (MLB, NBA, NFL, and NHL) when the Blues won the Stanley Cup championship.
+It has collegiate-level soccer teams and is one of three American cities to have hosted the Summer Olympic Games.
 A third major team, the St. Louis City SC of Major League Soccer, began play in 2023.

 Professional sports

 Pro teams in the St. Louis area include:

 The St. Louis Cardinals are one of the most successful franchises in Major League Baseball.
 The Cardinals have won 19 National League (NL) titles (the most pennants for the league franchise in one city) and 11 World Series titles (second to the New York Yankees and the most by any NL franchise), recently in 2011.
 They play at Busch Stadium.
 Previously, the St. Louis Browns played in the American League (AL) from 1902 to 1953, before moving to Baltimore, Maryland to become the current incarnation of the Orioles.
 The 1944 World Series was an all-St. Louis World Series, matching up the St. Louis Cardinals and St. Louis Browns at Sportsman's Park, won by the Cardinals in six games.
 It was the third and final time that the teams shared a home field.
-St. Louis also was home to the St. Louis Stars (baseball), also known as the St. Louis Giants from 1906 to 1921, who played in the Negro league baseball from 1920 to 1931 and won championships in 1928, 1930, and 1931, and the St. Louis Maroons who played in both the Union Association in 1884 and the National League from 1885 to 1889.
-In 1884, The St. Louis Maroons won the Union Association pennant and started the season with 20 straight wins, a feat that wasn't surpassed by any major professional sports team in America until the 2015-16 Golden State Warriors season when they started their NBA season with 24 straight wins.
+St. Louis also was home to the St. Louis Stars, also known as the St. Louis Giants from 1906 to 1921, who played in Negro league baseball from 1920 to 1931 and won championships in 1928, 1930, and 1931, and the St. Louis Maroons who played in the Union Association in 1884 and in the National League from 1885 to 1889.
+In 1884, The St. Louis Maroons won the Union Association pennant and started the season with 20 straight wins, a feat that was not surpassed by any major professional sports team in the United States until the 2015-16 Golden State Warriors season when they started their NBA season with 24 straight wins.

 The St. Louis Blues of the National Hockey League (NHL) play at the Enterprise Center.
 They were one of the six teams added to the NHL in the 1967 expansion.
 The Blues went to the Stanley Cup finals in their first three years, but got swept every time.
 Although they were the first 1967 expansion team to make the Stanley Cup Finals, they were also the last of the 1967 expansion teams to win the Stanley Cup.
 They finally won their first Stanley Cup in 2019 after beating the Boston Bruins in the final.
 This championship made St. Louis the eighth city to win a championship in each of the four major U.S. sports.
 Prior to the Blues, the city was home to the St. Louis Eagles.
 The team played in the 1934–35 season.